machbase/machbase/content/en/neo/api-mqtt/query.md

 For example, while `CLIENT-M` and `CLIENT-P` subscribed to same `TOPIC` and waiting messages.
 Server sends messages `M1` and `M2` to `TOPIC` that were inscribed to `CLIENT-M`.
-Those messages are delivered only to `CLIENT-M` but `CLIENT-P` recevies `P1` and `P2` that were explicitly designated to it by server.
+Those messages are delivered only to `CLIENT-M` but `CLIENT-P` receives `P1` and `P2` that were explicitly designated to it by server.
 If another client `PUBLISHER-X` sends `X1` to `TOPIC`, this `X1` will be delivered to server and the other clients will not know about this event.

 ```mermaid
 flowchart LR